 Highly successful businesses have been built around seemingly nonsensical concepts that have never been done before.
 In 2015, Alex Craig decided to offer a service unlike any other: to offer customers the opportunity to send a potato with a customised message to a recipient of their choice.
 ‘Potato Parcel’ took $2000 in its first two days, went viral on social media, and divided opinion around the globe.
 However admirable, this entrepreneurship is not necessarily useful to an SME, but offers an interesting and humorous example of how breaking the mould can pay off.
 SMEs have the advantage of being flexible and can manoeuvre more quickly than larger businesses in response to industry trends and changing circumstances.
 Carving out a niche and thinking outside of the box can be hugely beneficial in raising your profile and attracting new customers.

-As long ago as 2002/3, Seth Godin, author of Purple Cow: Transform Your Business by Being Remarkable, made the case for innovation in order to cut through the noise of advertising and products.
+As long ago as 2002/3, Seth Godin, author of Purple Cow: Transform Your Business by Being Remarkable, made the case for innovation and to invest in creativity in order to cut through the noise of advertising and products.
 Godin urges businesses to focus on what the market leader is doing, and then do the opposite.
 Drastic though this may seem, it is through taking risks and thinking differently that you can end up ahead of the curve.

 In contrast, the follow-up book edited by Godin, The Big Moo: Stop Trying to be Perfect and Start Being Remarkable, encourages caution.
 Novelty for its own sake is a high-risk strategy.
 Businesses that declare themselves to be ‘off the wall’, ‘zany’ or ‘original’ risk drowning out their message.
 Where there is no value to be added, avoid being distracting: use your discretion to judge what is appropriate for your business.